JordanCWard/Elist/README.md

 #### Recommendations:

 - **Expand Product Catalog:** To diversify revenue streams, add more products in the same categories as the top performers, focusing on in-class alternatives.
-- **Optimize Samsung Charging Cable Pack Strategy:** Increase profitability by exploring price adjustments or introducing a bundled version of the product to capture additional value. <br>
+- **Optimize Samsung Charging Cable Pack Strategy:** Increase profitability by exploring price adjustments or introducing a bundled version of the product to capture additional value. <br> <br> <br>